Sexual Abuse Allegations in Family Law and Child Custody Matters

 Additionally, with the aim of protecting children in these types of cases, some states have adopted juvenile shielding statutes.
 The purpose of a shielding statute is to protect the child when testifying against their abuser.
 The Supreme Court upheld this type of statute in Maryland v.
 Craig.
 There the Court found allowing a child to testify out of the courtroom via a one-way closed circuit television, a mechanism adopted by the majority of states did not violate the Confrontation Clause.
 This helps to at least minimize the trauma on youth who are forced to re-tell the story of their abuse.

 In furtherance of discovering child abusers and thereby protecting children virtually all states require doctors, teachers, daycare providers, and law enforcement personnel to report evidence of abusive activity.
 Moreover, some states also require lawyers, clergy, therapists, counselors, and film processors to report evidence as well.
 The extent of these reporting duties varies significantly by state so check your local statutes.

 You can also read more information on this topic in an article titled: Hearsay Statements of Child Abuse Victims.

-If you need help with child custody matter involving sexual abuse allegations, contact us online or by phone to schedule a confidential consultation at any of our convenient locations in the area.
-We have locations in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and beyond in the Midwest.
+If you need help with child custody matters involving sexual abuse allegations, contact us online or by phone to schedule a confidential consultation at any of our convenient locations in the area.
+Stange Law Firm, PC has locations in St. Louis, Chicago, Indianapolis, Kansas City, Springfield, Columbia, Wichita, Topeka, Tulsa, Oklahoma City, Omaha, Lincoln, and beyond.